BLESSOTERIC/rtsl/README.md

 by Osiris Indriya (https://www.twitch.tv/osirisindriya)

 ## Why RTSL?
 One way to build community on Twitch.tv is for streamers to raid other channels, introducing their viewers to someone else's content and community.
 A popular way host events on Twitch.tv is to prearrange a sequence of scheduled streams and raids otherwise known as a "Raid Train".
-Raid trains are the best way to spready the love around, giving every streamer's channel an opportunity to get viewers and direct support.
-The problem is that it can be hard to track a raid train in progress as the train moves from channel to channel, especially for people less familiar with Twitch.
+Raid Trains are the best way to spready the love around, giving every streamer's channel an opportunity to get viewers and direct support.
+The problem is that it can be hard to track a Raid Train in progress as the train moves from channel to channel, especially for people less familiar with Twitch.

 ## What is RTSL?
 This package was is created to allow a single URL to redirect according to a predetermined schedule.
-This allows one link to land a user on the current active channel on a planned raid train.
-Once set up, this link can be shared widely inside and outside of Twitch.tv to direct people to a promotional page before the event begins, and to the raid train in progress.
+This allows one link to land a user on the current active channel on a planned Raid Train.
+Once set up, this link can be shared widely inside and outside of Twitch.tv to direct people to a promotional page before the event begins, and to the Raid Train in progress.
 This single link is ideal for gathering new viewers who are not familiar with Twitch.

 ## What do I need to get started?
 * An Internet-accessible domain